 They extended the deadline, increased registration centres and revised the application system.
 People would still use the online portal but this time, make appointments.
 That way making it easy to manage the 100 daily limits.
 This was introduced in, you guessed it, August.
 The month of the initial deadline.

 It was awesome!
-I just don’t understand why we don’t have this system in every sector of government.
-It is working for basic services.
-With Mpesa all cash goes to the government coffers it should without any dodgy business.
-I have to admit it is refreshing and promising to know, with a little vision, adaptation to a situation, and the determination of a few, everyone benefits.
+I just don’t understand why we don’t have this system in every sector of Government.
+It works for all basic services.
+With Mpesa all cash goes to the government coffers without any dodgy business.
+It is refreshing and promising to know, with a little vision, adaptation to a situation, and the determination of a few, everyone benefits.